Liaquat Khattak says he has been offered ministry

 He claimed that he had been offered a ministry but said he would accept the officer only after having a one and one meeting with Prime Minister Imran Khan.

-Liaqat Khattak, who was the minister for irrigation but was removed from the office after he was accused of backing the opposition’s Pakistan Muslim League-Nawaz candidate, Ikhtiar Wali Khan, in the by-election from Nowshera, said he would take a decision on his future political course after taking his colleagues into confidence.
+Liaqat Khattak, who was the minister for irrigation but was removed from the office after he was accused of backing the opposition’s Pakistan Muslim League-Nawaz candidate, Ikhtiar Wali Khan, in the by-election from Nowshera.

-The former minister said he had his own vote bank and political clout and would prove that in the next general election slated for 2023.